minershive/hiveon-kb/hiveon-asic-firmware/T17_T17+_T17e/t17installation.md

 There are no installation methods yet, but we will immediately notify you when they become available.

 We **do not recommend** to upgrade Antminer devices to the latest official firmware, as Bitmain doesn’t allow to install custom firmware.

-So, now you know how to install our Hiveon ASIC firmware for Antminer S17 and S17 Pro.
-However, if you still have any questions, don’t hesitate to <a href="https://t.me/hiveonasic_en">contact us</a>.